tartley/tartley.github.io/pages/about.md

 .. author: Jonathan Hartley
 -->

-A website dedicated to oneself has been described as the greatest act of hubris.
+A website dedicated to oneself has been described, by my Father, no less, as the greatest act of hubris.
 Welcome aboard!

 * Email tartley at the domain tartley.com
 * [twitter.com/tartley](https://twitter.com/tartley)